-Summer is right around the corner.
+Summer is here!
 While homemade lemonade, trips to the beach, and sleeping in are perks of the season, the interrupted schedules and lapsed routines are not.
-If you’re a parent who is concerned about keeping your child’s practice schedule maintained throughout the warm, summer months, you’ve come to the right place.
-Many student musicians are on “vacation” until they’re back in the classroom in September, but taking a three-month break from an instrument is sure to set your child’s progress back.
+If you’re a parent who is concerned about keeping your child’s music lesson practice schedule maintained throughout the warm, summer months… you’ve come to the right place!
+Many student musicians are on “vacation” until they head back to the classroom in September.
+However, taking a three-month break from an instrument is sure to set your child’s progress back.
 With more time on their hands but less of a routine, the only way to ensure your child keeps practicing is to become more involved.
-From setting time-sensitive goals to rewarding your child for practicing, here are a few ways you can encourage your child to practice and progress.
+From setting time-sensitive goals to rewarding your child for practicing, here are a few ways you can encourage your child to practice and progress with their music lessons.

 Set Time-Sensitive Goals